 One of my favorite places in Rio de Janeiro is Pão de Açúcar – Sugaloaf – a mountain which rises 396 meters above the harbor.

 In order to get there you have to go by car to the foot of Morro da Babilônia, take the cableway up to Morro da Urca, and then take another cableway up to Morro do Pão de Açúcar.

-The view is the best you’ll ever find, since you can get to see Rio downtown, the Southern beaches, Corcovado and Niteroi Bridge all at once.
-You can look for a little spot to do your own picnic in the middle of nature, or you can just have a nice lunch with macacos at the restaurant of Morro da Urca.
+The view is the best you’ll ever find since you can get to see Rio downtown, the Southern beaches, Corcovado and Niteroi Bridge all at once.
+You can look for a little spot to picnic in the middle of nature, or you can have a nice lunch with macacos at the Morro da Urca.

 Yes, macacos, you read that right.
 They inhabit the first mountain and they are just adorable!

-Of course I know that the first image that occurs to your mind when you think about Rio is the Christ the Redeemer statue, which is located on the top of Cordovado,
+The first image that occurs to your mind when you think about Rio is the Christ the Redeemer statue, which is located on the top of Corcovado,

-The Corcovado is also a symbol of the Brazilian culture.
+The Corcovado is also a symbol of Brazilian culture.